-Other measures of tail dependence exist (see AghaKouchak et al., 2013, Babić et al., 2023, Manistre, 2008, Li and Joe, 2024, Krupskii and Joe, 2014, Lauria et al., 2021, and intriguingly, Siburg et al., 2024), but (5) and (6) are the oldest, most widely used, and best understood.
+These are shown in Schmidt and Stadtmüller (2006) to have good statistical properties (i.e. strong consistency and asymptotic normality).
+Many other measures of tail dependence exist (see AghaKouchak et al., 2013, Babić et al., 2023, Manistre, 2008, Li and Joe, 2024, Krupskii and Joe, 2014, Lauria et al., 2021, and intriguingly, Siburg et al., 2024), but (5) and (6) are the oldest, most widely used, and best understood.
 Tail dependence is especially important in the risk analytics of financial portfolios because "tail events" often represent the most material financial impacts, are typically associated with non-linear effects and associations, and are closely tied to correlation breakdowns: as is commonly and rightly stated, "when things go bad they go bad together."
-The eponymous phenomenon of correlation breakdowns is treated in more detail later in this monograph, but note that the tail dependence matrix has been one of the principal tools used in both the literature and by practitioners to quantitatively estimate, model, and mitigate it.
+The phenomenon of "correlation breakdowns" is treated in more detail later in this monograph, but note that the tail dependence matrix has been one of the principal tools used in both the literature and by practitioners to quantitatively estimate it and mitigate its effects.